x

 OBJECTIVES

-Specifically, the LIFE4HeatRecovery networks will aim to:
+Specifically, the LIFE4HeatRecovery networks aimed to:

-• Develop financial schemes that enable large public and private investments to be mobilised.
+• develop financial schemes that enable large public and private investments to be mobilised.

-• ADMINISTRATIVE DATA
+ADMINISTRATIVE DATA

 Reference: LIFE17 CCM/IT/000085